davidecaria/passwordless-transition-poc/README.md

 Finally, if needed, setup the notification service via email.
 Each workflow folder contains the necessary code to be added to the main code base, in this PoC only the second and third logic app leverage email communication.
 Make sure to deploy a **communication service** that copes with your communication needs.

 ### 1.4 Configure the device management unit (DMU)

+To properly setup the DMU component, we need to configure the devices and ship a detection script to each machine.